Today, I complete 10 years of blogging. What a journey it has been!

 Pausing at this milestone to look back and look ahead, sharing some of my thoughts.

-Living a dream – Blogging connected me to so many diverse worlds both in real and virtual world.
+Blogging connected me to so many diverse worlds both in the real and virtual world.
 I meet people who are unlike me from various walks of life.
 I receive e-mails from all corners of the world – appreciating, admiring, connecting and most of all telling me that I have managed to touch people I may never meet.
-In the offline world, people have acknowledged being aware of my work and more importantly my thoughts.
+In the offline world, people have acknowledged being aware of my work.
+And more importantly my thoughts.
 Could I have asked for more?
 I can only express my gratitude to all those whom I met on the way and e-way.
 Traveling, reading and writing and living in a place of your choice – is that not living a dream.

 It was totally a road untraveled when I began as blogging itself was a nascent space.
 10 years later, I am a part of a thriving tribe called Travel Bloggers.
 And as the cliché goes – Most exciting time for bloggers are yet to come.
 I look at this point in time to see how next 10 years of blogging would pan out.